o7q/Scribe/README.md

 <br>

 # Side Note
-By default, Scribe configurs FFmpeg in the `PATH` environment variable.
+By default, Scribe configures FFmpeg in the `PATH` environment variable.
 If you are having issues with Scribe not working correctly, check if FFmpeg was added to the `PATH` environment variable correctly.

-If you are still having issues, please check **[here](https://github.com/o7q/Scribe/issues/2)**.

 ---